AdobeDocs/experience-platform.en/help/query-service/sql/syntax.md

 ## Anonymous block

 An anonymous block consists of two sections: executable and exception-handling sections.
 In an anonymous block, the executable section is mandatory.
-However, in an exception-handling section, the executable section is optional.
+However, the exception-handling section is optional.

 The following example shows how to create a block with one or more statements to be executed together: